Last Updated on February 17, 2025 by Melanie Haynes

 Puppies and kittens spend a lot of time sleeping.
 This is because they are growing fast and spending time exploring.
 All that activity makes them really tired!
 Puppies and kittens will need 18 to 20 hours of sleep a day.
 They will take many naps, but hopefully, they can get on a set routine with the rest of the house to sleep at night.

-Older dogs and cats will sleep a lot as well.
-It can seem alarming to see your older pet sleeping more than they did when they were young and active, but this is simply a natural part of a dog’s aging.
+Older dogs and cats also sleep a lot.
+It can seem alarming to see your older cat sleeping more than it did when it was young and active, but this is simply a natural part of a pet’s aging.
 They simply need more rest.

-Dogs and cats go through up to 20 sleep cycles, each lasting about 15 minutes.
-Humans, on the other hand, go through four or five cycles, each lasting up to 90 minutes.
+Dogs and cats undergo up to 20 sleep cycles, each lasting about 15 minutes.
+Humans go through four or five cycles, each lasting up to 90 minutes.
 Cool, huh?

-During these cycles, the experience involves a slow-wave sleep (SWS), which is where breathing is deep, and a restful sleep with rapid eye movement (REM), which is a deeper, dream-filled state of sleep.
+During these cycles, the experience involves a slow-wave sleep (SWS), where breathing is deep, and a restful sleep with rapid eye movement (REM), a deeper, dream-filled state of sleep.

-Chemically, a dog and cat do not reach REM sleep the way humans do.
-They spend about 10% of their sleep in the REM cycle.
-Humans, in comparison, spend about 25% in REM.
-Because dogs and cats reach REM less, they need more sleep to get adequate rest.
+Chemically, dogs and cats do not reach REM sleep like humans do.
+They spend about 10% of their sleep in the REM cycle, whereas humans spend about 25% in REM.
+Because dogs and cats reach REM less, they need more sleep to rest adequately.

 Too Much or Too Little Sleep?